google/benchmark/README.md

 ### CPU Timers

 By default, the CPU timer only measures the time spent by the main thread.
+For multithreaded benchmarks timer measures average among working threads.

 If the benchmark itself uses threads internally, this measurement may not be what you are looking for.
 Instead, there is a way to measure the total CPU usage of the process, by all the threads.
+Resulting total CPU time also will be divided among working threads.

 ```c++
 void callee(int i);